-The purpose of a car air filter is to allow clean air into your engine to combine with the atomized fuel and thus produce power.
-As your air filter gets used, it becomes clogged with dirt, dust and other airborne particles.
-When this happens, it’s necessary to change or clean your air filter in order to maintain performance and MPGs.
-The steps involved with cleaning your air filter varies between the two types (oiled vs. dry) – read on to learn the differences!
+The purpose of a car air filter is to allow clean air into your engine to combine with the atomized fuel and produce power.
+As your air filter gets used, it becomes clogged with dust, dirt and other airborne particles.
+When this happens, it’s necessary to change or clean your air filter in order to maintain vehicle performance and MPG.

 Oiled vs. Dry Filters

-The biggest (and most obvious) difference between the two types of air filters is that one is coated with oil and one is not.
-This translates to the cleaning process – oiled air filters require an extra step due to re-oiling.
-Dry air filters, generally made of cotton gauze (like the Spectre Air Filter) or paper, are denser and are more restrictive than their oiled counterparts.
-In order to maximize airflow, oiled air filters are comprised of several loose layers that are coated in sticky oil to catch debris.
-While dry filters clog faster than oiled filters with a less restricted flow – they’re also faster to clean.
+The biggest and most obvious difference between the two types of air filters is that one is coated with oil and one isn’t.
+This translates to the cleaning process — oiled air filters require an extra step, due to re-oiling.
+Dry air filters—generally made of cotton gauze or paper—are denser and more restrictive than their oiled counterparts.
+To maximize airflow, oiled air filters comprise several loose layers that are coated in sticky oil to catch debris.
+While dry filters clog faster than oiled filters—which have less-restricted flow—they’re also faster to clean.

 Cleaning Your Car Air Filter

-- Open your hood and remove your air filter from its housing on the top of your engine.
-The housing will look like a rectangular or round box, depending on the shape of your filter.
+- Open your hood and remove your current air filter from its housing on the top of your engine.
+The housing will look like a rectangular or round box, depending on your filter’s shape.

 - For a dry filter, use the hose attachment of a vacuum to absorb the dust and dirt that has collected.
 Do a quick vacuum of the filter housing as well.
 Skip to step #7.